 If you’ve exhausted all options and aren’t able to work out a deal that will allow you to keep the home, you might still be able to avoid a foreclosure by selling it or giving it to the lender.

 Selling your home to avoid a foreclosure.
 If you have equity in the home, you can sell it and use the proceeds to pay off the mortgage loan.
-If you’re underwater (you owe more than your home is worth), your lender might allow you to complete a short sale.
-A short sale is when you sell your home, but the proceeds of the sale are less than the balance owed on the loan.
-(Learn more about how to avoid a foreclosure with a short sale.)
+If you’re underwater on your mortgage loan, your lender might allow you to complete a short sale.
+A short sale is when you sell your home, but the sale proceeds are less than the loan's balance.

 If you have questions about how foreclosure works in your state and what protections against foreclosure you have under federal and state laws, or you think you want to fight a foreclosure in court, consider talking to a lawyer.
 If you can’t afford to hire a lawyer to represent you throughout the entire process, consider at least scheduling a consultation with one who can help you decide what to do, tell you how foreclosure works in your state, and explain your legal rights and responsibilities.